bonusly/un-handbook/README.md

 Our dedication to diversity goes beyond simply putting equal opportunity copy on our job descriptions.
 We use tools (like [Textio](https://textio.com/)) to eliminate gender bias from the language of our job postings, and actively seek out applicants from diverse backgrounds.
 And we invite feedback from job applicants and employees alike about how we can better embrace diversity.
 We all have [unconscious biases](https://www.youtube.com/watch?v=nLjFTHTgEVU), and welcome your help in identifying and mitigating them.

 ### Delight the customer
+* Provide a delightful experience / put good things into the world
+* Make it fun
+* Provide value over the long term
+* Build a lasting relationship
+* Listen to customers
+* Take time to empathize with the customer
+* Be accountable for how people experience our product and company

 This is a value as old as business itself, but it’s fundamental to how we operate at Bonusly.
 We are a business, and the only way we can stay in business is by attracting and retaining customers.

 At Bonusly, everyone focuses on the customer -- their needs, challenges, feedback, ideas, and behaviors.
 This focus is foundational to everything we do, because we don’t just serve customers -- we delight them.